ddev/ddev/docs/content/users/quickstart.md

     2. Change to the new directory (`cd my-new-project`).
     3. Run `ddev config` and set the project type and docroot, which are usually auto-detected, but may not be if there's no code in there yet.
     4. Run `ddev start`.
-    6. If you’re using Composer build, run `ddev composer install`.
+    6. If you’re using Composer, run `ddev composer install`.
     4. Configure any database settings; host='db', user='db', password='db', database='db'
     5. If needed, import a database with `ddev import-db --src=/path/to/db.sql.gz`.
     6. Visit the project in a browser, and then build things.